 1. Prime Subscription is only available to particular investors.
 For details, please contact your business manager.
 Prime Subscription does not require funds to be frozen; however, the funds to purchase the allocated amount of shares and related fees shall be deposited no later than the date of allocation.

 2. Cash Subscription needs funds to be frozen during subscription period.
 The frozen part includes: Subscription amount, channel fee, transaction levy, etc.; The portion of funds in excess of the necessary funds to purchase the allocated amount of shares will be unfrozen on the allocation date。

-- Fee rules: Charge when you win the lot(s), otherwise you do not get charged.
+Fee rules: Charged when you alloted the lot(s), otherwise you will not be charged.

 To know the specific percentage to be charged, please consult with the business manager.

 This channel fee will be stipulated in the document signed by you.